GoogleChrome/web.dev/src/site/content/en/fast/reduce-webfont-size/index.md

 {% Aside %}
 There's technically another container format, the [SVG font container](http://caniuse.com/svg-fonts), but IE and Firefox never supported it, and it is now deprecated in Chrome.
-As such, it's of limited use and it's intentionally omitted it in this guide.
+As such, it's of limited use and it's intentionally omitted in this guide.
 {% endAside %}

 ### Reduce font size with compression